-If you’re wondering even what FAQ Schema is, then I’ll briefly tell you but there are plenty of other amazing resources on line that will do a much better job of this such as by our friends at Moz and their learning resource for schema.org markup.
+If you’re wondering even what FAQPage Schema is, then I’ll tell you, but there are plenty of other amazing resources online that will do a much better job of this such as by our friends at Moz and their learning resource for schema.org markup.

 Still if you don’t have time to check out their own incredibly thorough learning guide regarding schema.org and its various uses, then here’s my version along with full instructions on how to implement this nifty tactic within a Webflow collection list framework.